wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 ## Snoozing and Unsnoozing Alerts

-You can silence an alert so it doesn't fire even if the condition is met.
-You can do this by snoozing an alert.
+You can snooze an alert so it doesn't fire even if the condition is met.
 Wavefront allows you to snooze one or more alerts for 30 minutes, 1 hour, 6 hours, 1 day, 1 week, or Forever.
 If you choose Forever, the alert is snoozed until it is unsnoozed.

 To snooze one or more alerts: